Twostap/SRcalculator/README.md

 Screen Titles/Abstracts is the anticipated number of hours it will take to screen titles/abstracts for single reviewer screening.
 If double screening, this number should be doubled.

-Retrieve Full-text is the amount of time anticipated for retrieving the full-text for records that will be full-text screened.
+Retrieve Full-Text is the amount of time anticipated for retrieving the full-text for records that will be full-text screened.

-Screen Full-text is the anticipated number of hours it will take to screen full-text for single reviewer screening.
+Screen Full-Text is the anticipated number of hours it will take to screen full-text for single reviewer screening.
 If double screening, this number should be doubled.

-Data extraction is the number of hours it is anticipated to take a single reviewer to extract and validate data from the included records.
+Data Extraction is the number of hours it is anticipated to take a single reviewer to extract and validate data from the included records.

 INTERPRETING DATA SOURCES: